Sirius Cove Reserve, a Quiet Hideaway in Mosman

 It’s also a great starting point for the walking trail going east to Taronga Zoo, Bradleys Head and Chowder Bay, or going west to Cremorne Point.

-Taronga Zoo and Bradleys Head connect with Sirius Cove via a walking trail that follows the shoreline.
+Sirius Cove can also be reached via the walking trail that connects with Taronga Zoo and Bradleys Head following the shoreline.
 Cremorne Point on the other side of the bay is a bit further away.

 Sirius Cove Reserve and Beach

 Quietly tucked away in one of the many lower north shore bays, Sirius Cove Reserve is a peaceful little paradise with excellent facilities for the whole family.
 Including the dog!
 Yes, Sirius Cove is one of the best places to let your dog run around and go for a splash.

 Sirius Cove was named after HMS Sirius, the flagship of the First Fleet that arrived in New South Wales at the end of the 18th century.